 Security Certificates (also known as SSL, TLS or X.509 certificates) are used on leased equipment in the Platform Hosting environments within the data center and by external CDT customers.
 These certificates are a non-proprietary protocol for securing data communications across computer networks and provide data encryption while in transit for TCP/IP connections.

 As an alternative, CDT also offers delegated administrator access to customers who prefer to generate and manage their own certificates.
-Customers utilizing this option are provided to access CDT’s certificate console and are granted permission to issue certificates under approved third level domains or specific URLs within root domains.
+Customers utilizing this option are provided access to CDT’s certificate console and are granted permission to issue certificates under approved third-level domains or specific URLs within root domains.

 CDT provides version(s) of certificates in accordance with current certificate industry standards.
 Certificates are offered on both dedicated and virtual server platform configurations.
 CDT is authorized to offer certificates only for the following domains: